razvan233/exadel-big-data/README.md

 Follow these steps to prepare the environment for running the script:

-1. Create a folder named `source` in the project root.
+1. Create a folder named `data` in the project root.
 2. Place the following datasets into the `data` folder:
    - `facebook_dataset.csv`
    - `google_dataset.csv`